The New Un-Normal in Multifamily

 Multifamily Finance Absorbing the Impact of COVID, but More Jolts May Be Ahead

 Amidst the 2020 economic jolts, the mission to deliver more housing to more Americans remains paramount and more necessary than ever before.
 As a result, Fannie Mae and Freddie Mac are actively quoting, and lenders are originating and closing deals.
 To date, the multifamily sector is surprising the industry’s naysayers and continuing to outperform other property types in the face of the economic impacts of the COVID-19 pandemic.
-Key indicators for multifamily owners, including rent collection and tenant retention, have remained strong, likely supported by the federal stimulus package delivering assistance to individuals and businesses.
+Key indicators for multifamily owners, including rent collection and tenant retention, have remained strong.

 However, no sector of commercial real estate has been wholly unscathed by the pandemic-related shutdowns.
-Looking ahead, multifamily owners and lenders are facing uncertainty as the country begins to climb from record-high unemployment levels1 and a deep recession.
+Looking ahead, multifamily owners and lenders are facing uncertainty as the country climbs from record-high unemployment levels1 and a deep recession.

-As part of the Mortgage Bankers’ Association (MBA) webinar, “The New Un-Normal in Multifamily,” KeyBank Real Estate Capital’s Janette O’Brien, head of multifamily production, joined Greg Willett, chief economist for RealPage, and Jamie Woodwell, vice president of commercial/multifamily research, MBA, to discuss the state of the multifamily market and how it will be part of the country’s recovery.
+As part of the Mortgage Bankers’ Association (MBA) webinar in May 2020, “The New Un-Normal in Multifamily,” KeyBank Real Estate Capital’s Janette O’Brien, head of multifamily production, joined Greg Willett, chief economist for RealPage, and Jamie Woodwell, vice president of commercial/multifamily research, MBA, to discuss the state of the multifamily market and how it will be part of the country’s recovery.
+Now that the U.S. has surpassed six month since the pandemic’s onset, we observe how multifamily trends are evolving.

 Multifamily Data Has Some Bright Spots Amid Turmoil

 - Collections have been solid: According to the National Multifamily Housing Council, “Americans are prioritizing rent, and the work apartment firms did to create flexible payment plans is paying dividends.”
-The agency found that more than 93% of apartment households made a full or partial rent payment by May 27.4
+The agency found that 90.1 percent of apartment households paid rent as of September 202.

 Multifamily Lending Pace Holds Steady

 The lending side of the multifamily financing market remains busy, said O’Brien, but new loan requests are showing a slight slowdown.
-In particular, borrowers should take note if the incredible demand for affordable housing products that preceded the pandemic persists.
+In particular, borrowers should take note that the incredible demand for affordable housing products that preceded the pandemic persists.
 Affordable and workforce housing as multifamily categories continue to be highly sought-after property types.
-Overall in May, KeyBank has closed more than 51 multifamily deals for more than $1 billon of value.
+Year to date, KeyBank has closed more than 170 multifamily deals with volume of $4.19 billon.

 Fannie Mae and Freddie Mac are providing substantial liquidity to lenders during the COVID-19 response and supporting borrowers, notes O'Brien.
 Freddie Mac is increasing volume through its index lock and early-rate lock options, while Fannie Mae announced it will consider additional waivers on reserves for lower-leverage deals.

-According to O'Brien, other subsectors of multifamily housing, including student housing and seniors housing, are both experiencing specific pandemic-related challenges, "The door is not completely closed for the right borrower in student housing that has an established relationship with a university, but questions about when and how students will return to living near campuses need to be answered."
+According to O'Brien, other subsectors of multifamily housing, including student housing and seniors housing, are both experiencing specific pandemic-related challenges.
+However she notes, "The door is not completely closed for the right borrower in student housing that has an established relationship with a university.”
+The start of the school year has brought some students back to many campuses across the country, improving the outlook.
 On the other hand, the agencies are holding on any seniors housing lending, which has borne the greatest brunt from the pandemic due to health concerns about the spread of disease within nursing homes and other senior care facilities.

 No Sure Answers Ahead, but Multifamily Still Closing